-I just have to say, what a great time it’s been to start a column summarizing the most important news of the week.
+I just have to say, what a great time it’s been to start a semi-weekly column summarizing the most important news of the last few days.
 And by ‘great’, I mean ‘Jesus f—ing Christ, what the hell is happening to the legal fabric of this country’?

 The Supreme Court gets center stage this week.
 And it’ll probably be a one-person show.
 (Meaning a nine-person show.
 Or six.)
 Maybe we can fit in some side acts before it’s through.
 We’ll see.

 In a little over a week’s time, the current U.S. Supreme Court ruled that previous Supreme Court decisions (or non-decisions) on keeping religion separate from government, allowing the Environmental Protection Agency to actually protect the environment, allowing states to try and keep guns out of the hands of nutcases who couldn’t justify owning one, maintaining the sovereignty of tribal lands and keeping abortion a federally protected act were passé, or just the products of outright bad thinking.

 But now we must have good thinking.
 Seems logical to assume.